|No. of coats||2-3|

-Submerge the end(s) of the timber in the eradicator for: 15 seconds for insulating board; 3 minutes for timbers of small cross-section, plywood, hardboard, roof timbers, upper floor joists and internal studding; 10 minutes for framing timbers in external walls, timber in flat roofs and ground floor joists.
+Submerge the end(s) of the timber in to the Woodworm treatment for 15 seconds for insulating board; 3 minutes for timbers of small cross-section, plywood, hardboard, roof timbers, upper floor joists and internal studding; 10 minutes for framing timbers in external walls, timber in flat roofs and ground floor joists.

 Eradication of insect attack including House Longhorn Beetle: Brush 2-3 uniform coats.
 Use a minimum of 1 litre per 3.5 to 5 square metres of timber.